Tpj-root/isro/Quiz_Assessment.md

 d.Space based observatories are typically much more expensive than ground based observatories

-a.
+Ans: a.
 All of the given options

 The largest radio telescope in India, the Giant Metrewave Radio Telescope (GMRT), operated by the National Centre for Radio Astrophysics is one of the world’s most sensitive radio telescopes in its frequency range of operation and is used by scientists from more than 30 countries.
 The GMRT, is located in which Indian state or Union Territory?